 Lactose-Free – Those who are medically lactose intolerant are looking for products that are lactose-free.
 Most dark chocolate is lactose-free.

 Dairy-Free – Some dark chocolates, although they may be lactose-free, might still contain some milk products (such as milk fat).
-To be dairy-free the dark chocolate must contain no milk products at all.
+To be dairy-free dark chocolate must contain no milk products at all.

 Vegan – To be vegan, dark chocolate must contain no animal content whatsoever.
 In most cases, if the dark chocolate is dairy-free, it is also vegan.
 If a product would normally contain eggs, those must also be removed or replaced to be vegan.